 What you're actually looking at out there

 Before you grab a brush, it helps to know what you're dealing with.
 True mold on pavers shows up as dark green, black, or grey fuzzy patches, often in the grout lines or low-lying areas where water pools.
 Mildew tends to look flatter and more powdery, usually white or light grey.
 What most people call 'black mold' on pavers is typically a dark-pigmented mold or algae colony, it looks alarming but it responds to the same cleaning methods.
-You might also see a green film across the whole surface, which is usually algae rather than mold.
-If you spot green mold on your concrete patio, start by identifying whether it's algae or true mold, then use the appropriate cleaning method described above green film across the whole surface.
-All of these thrive in the same conditions: shade, poor air circulation, and excess moisture.

 One thing worth distinguishing is efflorescence, the white chalky or crystalline deposits that sometimes appear on pavers.
 That's not mold at all.
 It's salts and minerals being pulled to the surface by moisture movement, and it doesn't respond to bleach or scrubbing the same way.
 If what you're seeing is purely white and powdery, that's a different problem.
 This guide focuses specifically on the dark, organic growth: mold, mildew, and algae.